 The use of daylight in public space for functional, recreational, cultural or spiritual use and the effect of daylight on state of mind, health and well-being as well as the dynamics and temporal quality of daylight and its effects on behaviour and spaces over time and seasons.

 The jury made their final evaluation of the projects in accordance with the following criteria from the award brief: 1) the work with daylight as a premise for architecture, 2) how the project is researched and documented, 3) how the project addresses contemporary and future challenges, 4) the level of experimentation and innovation, as well as the overall graphic presentation of the project or how the project presents itself.

-The award is open to any registered student of architecture – individual or team – all over the world.
-We encourage multi-disciplinary teams including e.g. engineering, design and landscaping.
-Every student or student team must be backed and granted submission by a teacher from a school of architecture.
+The award was open to all registered student of architecture – individual or team – all over the world.
+Multi-disciplinary teams including e.g. engineering, design and landscaping were encouraged.
+Every student or student team needed to be backed and granted submission by a teacher from a school of architecture.

-The award welcomes projects from individuals or groups of students, who are students during the study year 2021/22.
+The award welcomed projects from individuals or groups of students, who were students during the 2021/22 study year.

-There is no limit to the number of entries from each school, but participating schools should ensure the quality of submitted study projects, e.g. by making a prejudgment.
-VELUX employees cannot participate.
+There was no limit to the number of entries from each school, but participating schools had to ensure the quality of submitted study projects, e.g. by making a prejudgment.
+VELUX employees weren’t allowed to participate.